Hair Transplant Donor Area: Need to Know Everything

 Permanent Hair Loss in Donor Sites

 For FUT procedures, the donor area will experience permanent hair loss in the excised strip.
-However, this area is typically covered by surrounding hair, reducing the appearance of thinning.
+However, surrounding hair usually covers this area, reducing the appearance of thinning.

 Can Other Body Parts Serve as Donor Areas?